Effexor: 7 things you should know

 - Be alert for changes in behavior including agitation, depressed mood, and suicide-related events, and seek medical advice if changes are apparent.

-- Do not drive or operate machinery until full effects of Effexor are known as may impair judgment and affect a person's ability to drive or operate machinery.
+- Do not drive or operate machinery until full effects of Effexor are known as it may impair your judgment and affect your ability to drive or operate machinery.

 - Seek urgent medical advice if symptoms consistent with serotonin syndrome (such as agitation, hallucinations, fast heart rate, dizziness, flushing, nausea, or diarrhea) develop.